ResearchComputing/Documentation/docs/storage/petalibrary/petalibrary.md

 - **To access archive storage:** Archive storage is located at: `/pl/archive/<your_allocation_name>`

-Please use our Data Transfer nodes for frequent or large read/writes of archived data.
-Do not use login nodes for these purposes.
+Please use our Data Transfer nodes for frequent or large transfers of archived data.
+Do not use login nodes for data transfers.
 For more information on transferring data, please refer to our [Data Transfer](../../compute/data-transfer.md) documentation.

 ## Service Classes